 Flatbreads, Ian Haste ‘naan’ style

-260g self-raising flour, 2 tsp sugar, 1tsp baking powder, big pinch of salt, mix.
+260g self-raising flour, 2 tsp sugar, 1 tsp baking powder, big pinch of salt, mix.
 Combine 250ml (1 USA cup) yoghurt into a dough, adding tiny bit of milk if needed.
 Knead in the bowl until the sides clean.
 Knead on surface to spring; wrap, chill, rest.
-Quarter, roll out, press in flavourings (e.g. garlic slices, cumin seeds, nigella seeds, coriander).
+Quarter, roll out, press in flavourings (e.g. garlic slices, cumin seeds, nigella seeds, coriander) with rolling pin.
 Griddle until ‘giraffed.’
 Brush with melted butter and sprinkle a bit of sea salt.

 150g each of softened unsalted butter, caster and ground almonds, 3 eggs, 1 tsp almond extract.
 Cream the eggs and sugar.
 Beat in eggs one at a time.
 Stir in nuts and flavourings.
 Add a half a tsp of baking powder to lighten for e.g. Bakewell.
 Add squeeze of lemon if liked (also for Bakewell).

 200g crème patisserie, 100g softened butter, 100g caster sugar, 100g ground almonds, few drops of vanilla extract, 1 tbsp Navy rum.
 Mix the softened butter, sugar almonds vanilla and rum.
 Mix in the crème pâtisserie until smooth.